-When weeds encroach on otherwise healthy habitats, it often creates a firestorm of events that deterioate native habitats and pose a risk to the wildlife, livestock, ranchers, and recreationists that utilize those lands.
+When weeds encroach on otherwise healthy habitats, it often creates a firestorm of events that deteriorate native habitats and pose a risk to the wildlife, livestock, ranchers, and recreationists that utilize those lands.
 Noxious weeds compete with natives for resources; are often hardier and more prolific; and can sometimes wipe out all vegetative diversity in an area, creating a single monoculture.
 Once established, controlling the spread of weeds may be very difficult, if not impossible.
 Prevention and early detection are critical to proper weed management.
 Middle Park Conservation District works to educate landowners on noxious weed identification and control and curb the encroachment of noxious weeds throughout Grand and Summit Counties.

 Grand County: Grand County Natural Resources will provide herbicide to landowners on FRIDAYS in Granby (County Shop @ 469 E. Topaz) starting on the last Friday in May and continuing every Friday (from 8 am – Noon) through the last Friday in September.
 You MUST bring your own SPRAYER.
 No jugs, no cans, no gas cans, no buckets, etc. They will limit folks to no more than 4 Gallons a week.
 Herbicide is provided free of charge to interested landowners.

 For information on what to do with old or leftover herbicides or other household hazardous wastes, please click HERE.

 Contact Grand County Natural Resources at 970.887.0745 for more information.